 You'll also need to invest in pumps, engines, nozzles, surface cleaners, chemicals, and so on.
 You'll also need a truck or van to haul your equipment.
 Make sure you put your business name and contact details on it for promotional purposes.
 Additionally, there are other things you'll need to open a power washing business, and they include:

-- Office or warehouse space: If you have a huge budget, you can buy the office space.
-If you don’t, just take the space on rent.
+- Office or warehouse space: If you have a huge budget, you can buy office space.
+If you don't, just rent the needed space.